SirLarion/mtammenpaa/posts/2025-df-eda/content.md

 "Draw filled zones" tool, going all the way around your PCB, and then clicking "Edit -> Fill all zones" (or just pressing B).

-Finally, I had to run the design rules checker (DRC).
-This is important as it confirms that all the connections are valid and that there aren't any short circuits, for example.
+Finally, I had to run the *design* rules checker (DRC).
+It's similar to the ERC, but it confirms that all the connections are valid and that there aren't any short circuits, for example.
 For my DRC, well, I'll let the GIF speak for itself.

 <p>
 <video autoplay loop muted alt="The design rules checker in KiCad showing a